 Alliance for Community Engagement – Climate and Health

 The Alliance for Community Engagement – Climate and Health (ACE-CH) is a team effort within the broader NIH Climate Change and Health Initiative.
-Launched in March 2023, four ACE-CH teams work alongside researchers and diverse communities to identify community priorities of interest.
-They aim to co-design strategies and solutions to promote health equity, environmental justice, and sustainable change in communities facing health disparities due to climate stressors.
+Launched in March 2023, four ACE-CH teams work alongside researchers and diverse communities to identify community priorities of interest that reduce the impact of climate on health.
+They aim to co-design strategies and solutions to promote health and sustainable change in communities facing health disparities due to climate stressors.

 There are five ACE-CH objectives:

-1. Support community-involved research to understand factors contributing to health inequities related to climate change.
+1. Support community-involved research to understand factors contributing to the impact of climate on health disparities.

 2. Measure the needs of affected communities across multiple areas (including but not limited to health).

-3. Determine community knowledge, attitudes, and beliefs about the health impacts of climate change and the benefits of lessening and adapting to climate change.
+3. Determine community knowledge, attitudes, and beliefs about the intersection of climate and examine the benefits of lessening and adapting to changes in climate.

 4. Identify, develop, and test effective community-engaged strategies to improve the adoption and use of climate-related health treatments or tools (such as early weather warning systems, disaster response and recovery, etc.).

-5. Build trust and strong partnerships with all interested parties that encourage climate-change adaptation and reduction, exchange knowledge, and improve awareness of local climate-change issues.
+5. Build trust and strong partnerships with all interested parties to improve awareness of local changes in climate, exchange knowledge and encourage adaption.